A7medEmbaby/ProductManagementAPI/MessageQueue-Documentation.md

 - **Integration Events**: DTOs that cross bounded contexts via RabbitMQ (e.g., `CartCheckedOutIntegrationEvent`, `OrderCreatedIntegrationEvent`)
 - **Publishers**: Components that send messages to RabbitMQ exchanges
 - **Consumers**: Components that receive and process messages from RabbitMQ queues
+- **Outbox Pattern**: Transactional pattern that ensures messages are reliably delivered even if RabbitMQ is down

 ---